-It exposes the futility of democracy and reveals the reality of ruling as all to do with power and nothing to do with policy.
+It exposes the futility of democracy and reveals that the reality of ruling has everything to do with power and nothing to do with policy.
 That sobering vision is as real now as it was in 1974.

 |What||This House, Garrick Theatre review|

 |Where||Garrick Theatre, 2 Charing Cross Road, London, WC2H 0HH | MAP|